mikro-orm/mikro-orm/docs/docs/naming-strategy.md

 ## Naming Strategy in SQL drivers

-`MySqlDriver` defaults to `UnderscoreNamingStrategy`, which means your all your database tables and columns will be lower-cased and words divided by underscored:
+`MySqlDriver` defaults to `UnderscoreNamingStrategy`, which means our all our database tables and columns will be lower-cased and words divided by underscored:

 ```sql